WAGYU BREED

 The American Wagyu Association estimates that there are just over 30,000 Wagyu-influenced animals in the United States.
 Of that, roughly 5,000 are 100% Fullblood Wagyu.
 For an animal to be ‘100% Wagyu’ they are D.N.A. certified within the association to confirm the animal’s lineage back to its Japanese origins.
 Based on the numbers, most Wagyu raised in the United States often fall into Crossbred (F1, F2, F3) or Purebred (F4).

 Old Three Wagyu prides itself on being a farm that produces 100% Fullblood Wagyu.
-Each animal is certified and registered with the American Wagyu Association, and its D.N.A. can be traced to its original ancestors in Japan.
+Each animal is certified and registered with the American Wagyu Association and Australian Wagyu Association, and its D.N.A. can be traced to its original ancestors in Japan.
+We believe with 100% Fullblood Wagyu Beef, you recieve 100% of the health benefits found in Wagyu.

 Wagyu Breeding